-The basket of Underlying Securities will not be managed and will generally remain static over the term of the ABS Securities.
-Each of the Underlying Securities provides for the payment of interest on a semi-annual basis and the ABS Securities will provide for monthly or quarterly distributions of interest.
-Neither the Treasury Securities or GSE Securities will make periodic payments of interest.8 The Exchange represents that, to alleviate this cash flow timing issue, the Trust will enter into an interest distribution agreement ("Interest Distribution Agreement") as described in the prospectus supplement related to the ABS Securities ("Prospectus Supplement").9 Principal distributions on the ABS Securities are expected to be made on dates that correspond to the maturity dates of the Underlying Securities (i.e., the Underlying Corporate Bonds and Treasury Securities or GSE Securities).
+&lt;sup>9 A stripped fixed income security, such as a Treasury Security or GSE Security, is a security that Continued that, to alleviate this cash flow timing issue, the Trust will enter into an interest distribution agreement ("Interest Distribution Agreement") as described in the prospectus supplement related to the ABS Securities ("Prospectus Supplement").10 Principal distributions on the ABS Securities are expected to be made on dates that correspond to the maturity dates of the Underlying Securities, (i.e., the Underlying Corporate Bonds and Treasury Securities or GSE Securities).
 However, some of the Underlying Securities may have redemption provisions and in the event of an early redemption or other liquidation (e.g., upon an event of default) of the Underlying Securities, the proceeds from such redemption (including any make-whole premium associated with such redemption) or liquidation will be distributed pro rata to the holders of the ABS Securities.
-Each Underlying Corporate Bond will be issued by a
+Each Underlying Corporate Bond will be issued by a corporate issuer and purchased in the secondary market.